FurqanAthar/Orphanage-Management-System/README.md

 # Orphanage-Management-System

 This Orphanage Management System is a database-focused web application developed using PHP and MySQL.
-The system is designed to manage and track data related to orphanages, sponsors, and their contributions.
+It was developed as part of my databases course project and the system is designed to manage and track data related to orphanages, sponsors, and their contributions.

 ## Key Features